Gridders: Development and release

 Gridders was created by Tetragon, a Texas-based video game developer founded in 1993 by Mark Skaggs, an American game producer and executive known for leading the team that created the Facebook game FarmVille at Zynga.
-Skaggs also served as executive producer on titles such as Command & Conquer: Red Alert 2, Command & Conquer: Generals, and The Lord of the Rings: The Battle for Middle-earth at Electronic Arts.
+It was produced by Skaggs and designed by Jim Von Ehr.
 Joey Bryant served as the game's lead artist, creating all the animations for the main character and cutscenes as traditional cel animation.
-The soundtrack was composed by Doug Benson.

-Gridders was first published for the 3DO in North America between August and September 1994, and later in Japan on November 18 of that year by The 3DO Company (Studio 3DO).
+Alongside Bryant, Don Williams and Matt Bigham were also responsible for the artwork.
+The music was scored by Doug Benson.
+Gridders was first published for the 3DO in North America between August and September 1994, then in Japan on November 18, and later that year in Europe by The 3DO Company.
 It was also included as a pack-in game for the 3DO Blaster, an add-on produced and designed by Creative Labs that allow compatible Windows-based PCs to play 3DO titles.
 Tetragon would later work for GameTek in porting the PC game Hell: A Cyberpunk Thriller to the 3DO Interactive Multiplayer, as well as Virgin Interactive with NanoTek Warrior for the PlayStation, before the company was shut down four years later.